 No examination will be administered other than on a regularly scheduled administration date without permission from the graduate advisor, the Department Head, and the Graduate Dean.

 Comprehensive examinations will be composed of objective and essay sections.
 A student must receive a satisfactory grade on each section in order to successfully complete the comprehensive examination, and subsequently be eligible for degree conferral.

-Section One: This section consists of multiple-choice questions that address (1) the major core courses, and (2) foundation courses (Human Development, Curriculum, Design and Implementation, Educational Sociology, and Educational Research).
+Section One: This section consists of multiple-choice questions that address the major core courses.
 This section is designed to test a student’s knowledge and understanding of content and concepts in the field of study.

 Section Two: This section of the examination is designed to assess higher-order thinking skills.
-It consists of four essay questions.
-Each test is composed of one common question and one question from each of the three committee members.
+Each test is composed of one comprehensive essay to be graded blindly by all three committee members.

 The thesis option involves an original research project under the direction of a graduate faculty member and the preparation of a thesis in addition to the prescribed coursework.
 The 36-hour degree program includes 15 hours from the educational administration core, 6 hours of EDAD 588, and 15 hours by advisement.
 The student must enroll in EDAD 588 for two consecutive semesters and complete the thesis according to the standards and policies determined by the Department of Educational Leadership and Policy Studies and the College of Graduate Studies.